openstack/neutron/doc/source/ovn/migration.rst

      undercloud.
 If that's not possible please configure VALIDATE_MIGRATION to False.

+   * OOO_WORKDIR - Name of TripleO working directory
+     Default: '$HOME/overcloud-deploy'
+     This directory contains different stacks in TripleO and its files.
+It should be configured if TripleO commands were invoked with --work-dir option.

    * IMAGE_NAME - Name/ID of the glance image to us for booting a test server.
      Default:'cirros'.
      If the image does not exist it will automatically download and use